Tando Allahyar: Architecture

 Tando Allahyar is a bustling town with mango tree lined streets.
 Old buildings are topped by chimney-like air cooling devices that catch the breeze.

 Education

 Rates of literacy are greater in the urban than the rural areas of Tando Allahyar.

-Tando Allahyar is a marginalised, lower-income area, with state involvement limited to constructing school buildings and providing teachers.
-Teachers receive little training and have tended to follow an old-fashioned, authoritarian model of teaching; Zahid Shahab Ahmed noted in 2017 that some teachers had expressed unfamiliarity with the concept of participatory classes where students were encouraged to develop independent critical-thinking ability.
-Education in Tando Allahyar is generally in Urdu due to its widespread familiarity among students.
+Tando Allahyar is a marginalised, lower-income area, with state involvement limited to constructing school buildings and providing teachers.Tando Allahyar has witnessed a significant improvement in education following the recent large-scale appointment of new and talented JEST and PST teachers in government schools.
+These teachers have received professional training from prestigious institutions and are now applying their knowledge to enhance the teaching and learning experience of students, the prof of this is the participation of Region Hyderabad in International UNESCO 2.0 competition in which Tando Allahyar have won different Awards and Appreciations.".